Eccenux/Wikiploy/README.building your project.md

 }
 ```

-You could also have a gadet that is default, but only works on specific pages:
+You could also have a gadget that is default, but only works on specific pages:
 ```js
 // load config
 var config = mw.config.get( [